 Telling Stories with Data

-With applications primarily in R
+With Applications in R and Python

 This clean and fun book covers a wide range of topics on statistical communication, programming, and modeling in a way that should be a useful supplement to any statistics course or self-learning program.
 I absolutely love this book!